This setup is well suited for a VPS provider, such as DigitalOcean.

 Now, you'll still need to create a directory structure for the chrooted SSH/SFTP users.
 I wrote a small Perl script for the task.
 It's meant to be executed on the host system, probably as root (might even work as a regular user if the permissions are right.
 Haven't tested that though.)
 The script requires the DBI and an appropriate DBD Perl module.
 I've tested the script with Perl 5.6.0 and 5.8.2.

 I wanted to offer my chrooted users the GNU screen's 'detach' feature, but installing full screen just for the detach feature seemed too bloated for this kind of use.
-Then I found a small program called 'dtach' (sic) which emulates screen's 'detach' feature.
-Get it at http://dtach.sf.net/.
+Then I found a small program called dtach (sic) which emulates screen's detach feature.
+Get it at https://dtach.sourceforge.net/.

 printf("\033[?25h\033[?0c");